ConsortiumGARR/idem-tutorials/HOWTO-Shibboleth/Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Tomcat8.md

       idp.artifact.StorageService = shibboleth.JPAStorageService
       ```

-      (This will say to IdP to store the data collected by User Consent into the "**StorageRecords**" table)
+      (This will indicate to IdP to store the data collected by User Consent into the "**StorageRecords**" table)

 9. Connect the openLDAP to the IdP to allow the authentication of the users:
   * ```vim /opt/shibboleth-idp/conf/ldap.properties```